-- 4.4.2.3 Where a source has an uncertainty which is insignificant compared to other sources, it can be excluded. - 4.4.2.4 The remaining significant values are used to calculate the combined standard uncertainty and expanded uncertainty.
+IVC.4.4.1.3 Where a source has an uncertainty which is insignificant compared to other sources, it can be excluded.

+IVC.4.4.1.4 The remaining significant values are used to calculate the combined standard uncertainty and expanded uncertainty.

-4.4.3 Non-budget approaches
+IVC.4.4.2 Non-budget approaches

-- 4.4.3.1 The sources of uncertainty that are separately assessed in the budget method are collectively assessed by experimental measurement.
-In this approach data obtained from a statistically significant number of replicate analyses utilizing a validated method with an appropriate sampling plan may be utilized to calculate the standard or expanded uncertainty. - 4.4.3.2 An alternate approach involves the use of two standard deviations (2σ) of the test method results from reproducibility data from the validation studies.
+- IVC.4.4.2.1 The sources of uncertainty that are separately assessed in the budget method are collectively assessed by experimental measurement.
+In this approach data obtained from a statistically significant number of replicate analyses utilizing a validated method with an appropriate sampling plan may be utilized to calculate the standard or expanded uncertainty. - IVC.4.4.2.2 An alternate approach involves the use of two standard deviations (2σ) of the test method results from reproducibility data from the validation studies.
 This provides an approximation of the measurement uncertainty for non-critical values.

-5 Reporting of uncertainty
+IVC.5 Reporting of uncertainty

-5.1 Reporting
+IVC.5.1 Reporting

-Uncertainty should be reported when it may impact the use of a result by the customer.
+Uncertainty shall be reported when it may impact the use of a result by the customer.
 Factors which influence the decision to report uncertainty include:

-5.1.1 Jurisdictional
+IVC.5.1.1 Jurisdictional